 Welcome to CASB’s Educator Effectiveness resource page.
 Here you will find a one-stop shop for everything related to SB 191’s implementation.
 Please continue to check this webpage for updates regarding SB 191 from CASB’s member legal resources, policy and communications departments.
-Please send any comments, questions or page feedback to Wendy Meyer, CASB director of communications.
+Send any comments, questions or page feedback to Leslie Bogar, CASB director of professional learning.

-Beginning in the 2014-15 school year, districts must also annually evaluate “specialized service professionals” (SSPs) in addition to principals and teachers.
+Beginning in the 2014-15 school year, districts were required to annually evaluate “specialized service professionals” (SSPs) in addition to principals and teachers.
 The term “SSP” includes licensed personnel such as audiologists, occupational therapists, physical therapists, school counselors, school nurses, school orientation and mobility specialists, school psychologists, school social workers and speech and language pathologists.
 Evaluations of SSPs must be in accordance with the state’s SSP quality standards and SBE rules.

-Under SB 191, a probationary teacher must have three consecutive years of demonstrated effectiveness to earn nonprobationary status.
-If a nonprobationary teacher is evaluated as ineffective for two consecutive years, that teacher loses nonprobationary status and becomes probationary.
+Currently, a probationary teacher must have three consecutive years of demonstrated effectiveness to earn nonprobationary status.
+If a nonprobationary teacher is evaluated as less than effective for two consecutive years, that teacher loses nonprobationary status and becomes probationary.
 The 2013-14 school year was a “hold harmless” year that did not affect a teacher’s nonprobationary status.
-In the upcoming 2014-15 school year, ineffective and partially effective ratings will count toward the two consecutive years required to trigger the loss of a teacher’s nonprobationary status.
-Unlike teachers, the 2014-15 school year is a “hold harmless” year for those SSPs protected by TECDA because the upcoming school year represents the first year of implementation of SSP evaluations under SB 191.
+In the 2014-15 school year, ineffective and partially effective ratings began to count toward the two consecutive years required to trigger the loss of a teacher’s nonprobationary status.
+Because the provisions of SB 191 began to apply to SSPs in 2014-15, the 2014-15 school year was a “hold harmless” year for those SSPs protected by TECDA.

 Alternative Compensation: Exploring Teacher Pay Reform in Colorado